Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 `projects.mdx` - example page that you can rename, change, or simply delete

-Path where you can find page corresponds to the name of the file, that is, the page `projects.mdx` can be found at `http://localhost:8000/projects`.
+A path where you can find page corresponds to the name of the file, that is, the page `projects.mdx` can be found at `http://localhost:8000/projects`.

 `index` is an exception to this.